SQL UPDATE Statement

 WHERE [Occupation] = 'Professional'

-As you see from the below image, the SQL update statement change the [Yearly Income] with 123456 and sale as 4500 for all the records whose Occupation is Professional.
+As you see from the below image, the SQL update statement changes the [Yearly Income] with 123456 and the sale as 4500 for all the records whose Occupation is Professional.

 Multiple Columns